 Qualifiers may have the values Aggressor, Model_name, Default, Inverting, Non-Inverting and Connection(n).
 Qualifiers are optional, there may be zero, one or several qualifiers on each Terminal record.
 Qualifiers may appear in any order.

 Aggressor, any Terminal may have the qualifier aggressor.
 It means that terminal does not have coupling from all aggressor sources, so can be treated as an aggressor and should not be treated as a victim.
+By default a connection is a Victim.

 Model_name, means that the ID on this terminal is a Model_name